sarahciston/codingcare/posts/0critintro.md

 # Bibliography

 - Amaro, R. *The Black Technical Object: On Machine Learning and the Aspiration of Black Being.* Sternberg.
-  - >"built on the systemic fragmentation of difference.
-That is to say, the recursive features of our Western imaginary are reliant on the reinstatement of logical 'truths' made actionable by systems of categorization."
-  - >"Data, in this sense, are more than operative forms of value; they establish the values of difference as the subject and object of organization."
-  - >"Machine learning [...] is an expression of that which has already been categorized."
 - Ahmed, S. (2017). *Living a Feminist Life.*
 - Ahmed, S. (2018).
 "Queer Use." feministkilljoys blog. https://feministkilljoys.com/2018/11/08/queer-use/
 - Amoore, L. (2020). *Cloud Ethics*.